hugo-mi/Text-Summarization-App/front/README.md

 ## Use the front-end in a development environment

 To use the front-end dev environment, you need to have node.js and npm installed.

-You may need to configure the npm proxy on Aubay's computer with the followinf commands :
-- `npm config set proxy http://proxy.aubay.com:3128`
-- `npm config set https-proxy http://proxy.aubay.com:3128`

 Once configured, navigate to `front/svelte` directory, then install the dependancies with `npm install`.